yosefyan/Cosmost/README.md

 ### Chat

 - **Add your friends:** Connect with other people across the galaxy in an online environment.
 - **Send a signal:** Send your signal to your friends so they can reply back.
-Our technology let's you communicate through every far distance in the speed of light.
+Cosmost's technology let's you communicate through every far distance in the speed of light.

 ### Feasts